orbit-ugent/FDEM_quantitative_soil/README.md

-## This is the developed code and data used in the scientific research publication:
+### This is the developed code and collected data used in the scientific research publication:
 Soil quantitative characterization using frequency domain electromagnetic induction method in heterogeneous fields (https://doi.org/10.5194/egusphere-2024-2693)

 ### Cite this code using the DOI: 10.5281/zenodo.13385390